davidrm-bio/DOTools_py/docs/notebooks/index.md

 ```

 ## Visualisation and Usage Examples
-In these tutorials we compile case examples for the visualisation of data.
+In these tutorials we compile case examples for the visualisation and
+differential expression analysis of data.

 ```{toctree}
 :maxdepth: 1